alexmbrown/pseudo/README.md

-# Smocky
+# Smock

-A free and open source cross platform utiltiy for creating an maintaining mock rest servers
+A free and open source cross platform utility for creating an maintaining mock rest servers